Ashley Baldwin-Smith - Cambridge Artist

-Sculpture cast in plaster, cement and other materials
+Sculpture cast in plaster, cement & other materials

 I work in various sculptural mediums, from welded metal to concrete casting and ceramics.
 Many of my sculptures are created from or include found objects.
 Some are perhaps better described as assemblages and some are temporary and never intended for sale.